-Bio: Michael Brenner is a globally-recognized keynote speaker, author of The Content Formula and the CEO of Marketing Insider Group.
+Michael Brenner is a globally-recognised keynote speaker, author of The Content Formula and the CEO of Marketing Insider Group.
 He has worked in leadership positions in sales and marketing for global brands like SAP and Nielsen, as well as for thriving startups.
 Today, Michael shares his passion on leadership and marketing strategies that deliver customer value and business impact.
-He is recognized by the Huffington Post as a Top Business Keynote Speaker and a top CMO influencer by Forbes.
+He is recognised by the Huffington Post as a Top Business Keynote Speaker and a top CMO influencer by Forbes.

 HOW DID YOU GET TO BECOME AN EXPERT IN CONTENT MARKETING?